vogelb/jee-devpack-win/README.md

 # Eclipse / TomEE based Java Enterprise Dev Pack for Windows

 This is a lightweight Java EE / Eclipse / TomEE [DevPack](http://blog.tknerr.de/blog/2014/10/09/devpack-philosophy-aka-works-on-your-machine/) for windows.
-It includes standard packages needed to develop in such an environment and is based on a simple installation folder SUBSTed into a self contained work drive (no VM).
+It includes standard packages needed to develop in such an environment and is based either on an installation into a virtual HD or a substed folder mounted as working drive (no VM).

 ## General Idea